WARC School Courses

 - Live sessions (recorded for later viewing)

-- Opportunity to participate in ATBW Symposium in Fall 2026
+- Opportunity to participate in ATBW Conference in Fall 2026

 Courses

-The orientation is an opportunity to meet other the ATBW Team, WARC School Fellows and WARC School Instructors and TA’s.
-We’ll discuss this history of the Black Web, the Black content creation, the ethics of web archiving, surveillance, social media changes, and other topics impacting the Black Web and web archiving.
+The orientation is an opportunity to meet the ATBW Team, WARC School Fellows, Instructors and TA’s.
+Orientation will include a Black Internet Studies intensive where we’ll discuss the history of the Black Web, Black content creation, the ethics of web archiving, surveillance, social media changes, and other topics impacting the Black Web and web archiving.

 Learning Outcomes: